hcupiter/SoLearn/README.md

 <img src="https://github.com/KetsunoAna117/LearnSolarSystem/blob/main/LearnSolarSystem/Assets.xcassets/Icon.imageset/SolIcon-removebg.png" alt="Logo" width="100" height="100">

 # SoLearn
 An iPadOS-based AR app to help everyone learn about the solar system in an immersive and unique way.
+This app is developed using RealityKit, SceneKit, and SwiftUI

 ## Screenshots